palvisha13/ShopifyDataSciChallenge/index.md

 Looking at this histogram, the data is skewed to the right since it is an asymmetric distribution with a right ended tail.
-This means that the mean is higher than the middle and most frequently occuring values, confirming that it is not a good representation of the data.
+This means that the mean is higher than the median and mode values, confirming that it is not a good metric to describe central tendency.

-The histogram also represents a skew in the distribution of continuous data rather than categorical, as such I will opt to report the median of the order_amount, rather than the mode.
+The histogram also shows a skew in the distribution of continuous data rather than categorical, as such I will opt to report the median of the `order_amount`, rather than the mode.
 The median better represents continuous data that does not follow a normal distribution, and the mode better represents the distribution of categorical (non-continuous) data.
 Although, both can be reported for a continuous data set.

-The median of the order amounts is 284.00 hence, I can expect the AOV and general cost of shoes from the shopify stores to be around $ 284.00.
+The median of the order amounts is $ 284.00 hence, I can expect the AOV and general cost of shoes from the shopify stores to be around $ 284.00.

-Looking at the above exploration of the data provided, it is evident that the mistake made in calculating the AOV by taking the average of values was that the distribution of the data was not considered.
+Looking at my EDA above, it is evident that the mistake made in calculating the AOV by taking the average of values was that the distribution of the data was not considered.
 The mean best represents data that follows a normal distrbution as it is an appropriate measure of central tendency in normal distrbutions.
 However, the data for the order amounts did not follow a normal distribution, and a better measure of central tendency was determined to be the median.
-As well, considering that the maximum order amount is around ~700K, nowhere near the general cost of shoes, it is clear that the average of these values would be very skewed (as determined).

 I decided to check one more thing with the data and calculate the average cost of each shoe below.